 For more info

-- North American Menopause Society (NAMS) has a “find a provider” section.
+- North American Menopause Society (NAMS).
+They have position statements on hormonal and nonhormonal therapy, “menonotes” or short info sheets on important topics, and Find a Provider section.
 You can search by zip code, and it lists doctors who have passed a competency examination developed by NAMS and have been awarded the credential of Certified Menopause Practitioner.

-- Lara Briden – The Period Revolutionary – I’ve found her information on hormones helpful to understand the menstrual cycle, perimenopause, and menopause, and how to support our bodies during this time to help with associated symptoms.
-However, as for the information on her website about endometriosis, I have seen misinformation there, so take any of that info with a grain of salt.
+- Lara Briden – The Period Revolutionary – I wasn’t sure if I should link Lara Briden on her because I find some of her info problematic, so I’ve linked her last because I did find her general information helpful to understand the menstrual cycle, perimenopause, and menopause, and how to support our bodies during this time.
+However, as for her information on endometriosis, I have seen misinformation there, so take any of that info with a grain of salt.
 Having said that though, some of her recommendations may be helpful for some people to manage endometriosis symptoms, but not to suppress the disease, shrink, or remove it.
 While she links to some studies on how X supplement etc can “reduce lesions” and other claims, these studies have design flaws.
 Remember – no matter the diet, lifestyle, herbs, supplements, etc, endometriosis still remains and can even progress leading to fused organs, bowel blockages, silent kidney death, etc, even if a person becomes asymptomatic.

 Related Podcast Episodes

 - Ep 55- Endometriosis and Estrogen

 - Ep 62 – Estrogen Metabolism